tezock/parallel-reading/README.md

 # Parallel Reading Experiment

-The code in this repository mostly serves as an experiment to take a look at parallel reading from a file.
+The code in this repository mostly serves as an experiment to take a look at parallel reading from a file across CPU cores.

-I was intrigued by a question I was asked, and wanted to run an experiment on the benefit of doing such reads, as my previous experience with data processing was on compressed files that were difficult to read in parallel.
+I was intrigued by a question I was asked, and wanted to run an experiment on the benefit of doing such reads, as my previous experience with data processing was on compressed files that were difficult to read in parallel, such as bz2.

 Data for this project comes from here: https://chriswhong.com/open-data/foil_nyc_taxi/